 (a) Furbearing animals may be taken by deadfall, box trap, live trap, unpadded metal traps not having a spread or opening greater than 5 3/4 inches or padded metal traps not having a spread or opening greater than 5 15/16 inches, and smooth wire traps not having an opening greater than 6 1/2 inches, and species specific traps.
-For the purposes of this section, the following trap types shall have the features listed: (1) a species specific trap shall have all of the following features: (A) a triggering mechanism and restraining mechanism enclosed by a housing; (B) when set, triggering and restraining mechanisms accessible only via a single opening; (C) an access opening measuring not greater than 2 inches in diameter if round, or not greater than 2 inches diagonally if rectangular in shape; (D) a triggering mechanism that can only be activated by a pulling force; and (E) a swivel mounted anchoring mechanism.
-(2) a padded metal trap shall have all of the following features: (A) spring strength shall not exceed 55 inch pounds with arms in the closed position and 85 inch pounds with arms in the open position; (B) a gap between the arms of the trap such that in a closed position the gap shall be no less than 1/4 inch in width and no less than 4 inches in length; (C) provides and incorporates replaceable non-weather hardening, nonage hardening padding material not less than 3/32 inch thick covering the closing surfaces of, and securely affixed to, the arms; (D) a chain no longer than 6 inches in length; (E) swivels located at each end of the chain, with one center mounted below the trap and (F) a shock absorbing spring incorporated into the anchoring chain.
+For the purposes of this section, a species specific trap shall have all of the following features: (1) a triggering mechanism and restraining mechanism enclosed by a housing; (2) when set, triggering and restraining mechanisms accessible only via a single opening; (3) an access opening measuring not greater than 2 inches in diameter if round, or not greater than 2 inches diagonally if rectangular in shape; (4) a triggering mechanism that can only be activated by a pulling force; and (5) a swivel mounted anchoring mechanism.
+For the purposes of this section, a padded metal trap shall have all of the following features: (1) spring strength shall not exceed 55 inch pounds with arms in the closed position and 85 inch pounds with arms in the open position: (2) a gap between the arms of the trap such that in a closed position the gap shall be no less than 1/4 inch in width and no less than 4 inches in length: (3) provides and incorporates replaceable non-weather hardening, non-age hardening padding material not less than 3/32 inch thick covering the closing surfaces of, and securely affixed to, the arms: (4) a chain no longer than 6 inches in length: (5) swivels located at each end of the chain, with one center mounted below the trap and (6) a shock absorbing spring incorporated into the anchoring chain.
 Unpadded metal traps or padded metal traps with a spread or opening not greater than seven and one-half inches, or conibear type traps or similar smooth wire traps not greater than ten inches square may be set for beaver in water bodies occupied or frequented by beaver, including but not limited to lakes, ponds, marshes, swamps, rivers and streams.
 No traps may have serrations or teeth.